- What is a Public Defender?

 if you commit a criminal act in the future, consequences from the

-dismissed, expunged or pardoned conviction may still flow from its
+dismissed, expunged or pardoned conviction may still be used against you.

 Answer: Available positions are posted on the